RenauxLouis/scrape-opera-paris/README.md

-# scrape-opera-paris
+# Scrape Opéra de Paris

-Scrape opera and email availabilities to be run periodically with cronjob
+Scrape opera website for available seats and email availabilities to be run periodically with cronjob